RichardXiao13/Raytracer/README.md

 # TODOs
 * Fix Global Illumination

+* Check if random number generator is thread safe; if not... uh oh

 * Find a better file format or parse other formats into this format

 * Implement other materials (plastic, matte surfaces, metals, ...)